Mancs (dog)

 Mancs (/hu/; 1994–2006), a male German Shepherd Dog, was the most famous rescue dog of the Spider Special Rescue Team of Miskolc, Hungary.
 His name means "paw".
 Mancs' special talent was locating earthquake survivors who lay trapped deep beneath the rubble, and alerting rescuers.
 He could locate people buried under the earthquake rubble and not only differentiate whether the person was dead or alive, but could also indicate this to the other members of the rescue crew.
 If he sensed a dead person, he laid down; when he sensed a live person beneath the rubble, he stood up, wagged his tail and barked.

-Mancs and his owner, László Lehóczki, took part in several earthquake rescue missions, including the 2001 earthquakes in El Salvador and India.
+Mancs and his owner, László Lehoczki, took part in several earthquake rescue missions, including the 2001 earthquakes in El Salvador and India.
 Mancs became famous when he helped rescue a 3-year-old girl who spent 82 hours under the ruins after the Izmit earthquake of 1999 in Turkey.

 In December 2004, a statue of Mancs was erected in downtown Miskolc, near the Szinva stream and the new public square.
 The statue was cast by sculptor Borbála Szanyi.

 Mancs died on October 22, 2006, of pneumonia.
 In 2015, his rescue team was awarded the European Citizen's Prize for their 20 years of work in saving lives.
 Hatira Kaplan, the girl Mancs saved in 1999, attended the ceremony as a guest of honor and visited the statue of Mancs in Miskolc.